spacetelescope/style-guides/guides/jupyter-notebooks.md

 ```

-Where possible (if the code supports it): use code examples that use Jupyter to
+Where possible (if the code supports it), use code examples that use Jupyter to
 *show* what's in the data.
 For example, if you are showing an object that can be
 read as an Astropy table, display the table: